-In September 2014, Shadow Education Secretary Angela Rayner (then a Unison official, not yet an MP) spoke at a Manchester Trades Council public meeting about the need to repeal the anti-trade union laws introduced by the Tories in the 1980s and 90s.
+In September 2014, deputy Labour Party leader Angela Rayner (then a Unison official, not yet an MP) spoke at a Manchester Trades Council public meeting about the need to repeal the anti-trade union laws introduced by the Tories in the 1980s and 90s.
 She wrote a summary of her speech for Unison North West, expressing the case briefly but forcefully.
 Excerpts below.

 For the full video of the speech, which is significantly longer and explains all the 1980-93 anti-union laws blow by blow, see here.
 In it, she says: “New Labour tried to present their limited reforms as a final settlement.
 We have to categorically reject that.
 Our goal is to repeal the anti-union laws of the 1980s.”

 This is the argument we need to hear, but are not yet hearing, from the Labour Party of which Rayner is a leader today.
 That was true under Jeremy Corbyn and remains true under Keir Starmer, perhaps more so.

 On Saturday I had the pleasure of addressing a meeting organised by the Manchester Trades Council about the need to repeal anti-trade union legislation.